2022 Serbian constitutional referendum: Law on Referendum

+Electoral system

 The right to vote in a referendum in Serbia is held by citizens who, in accordance with the regulations on elections, reside in a territory for which the referendum is being called, and are registered in the voter list.
-Referendums can't be held during a state of emergency or martial law.
+Referendums cannot be held during a state of emergency or martial law.
 Citizens vote via the secret ballot method.

-The government of Kosovo declined to organise the referendum in its territory, although it was later revealed that the government of Serbia didn't request the referendum to be held there.
-Prime Minister Albin Kurti stated that "the referendum won't be held on Kosovo's territory", and that the Assembly of Kosovo would instead debate on 15 January whether the referendum should be held in Kosovo.
+The government of Kosovo declined to organise the referendum on its territory, although it was later revealed that the government of Serbia did not request the referendum to be held there.
+Prime Minister of Kosovo Albin Kurti stated that "the referendum would not be held on Kosovo's territory", and that the Assembly of Kosovo would instead debate on 15 January whether the referendum should be held in Kosovo.
 The Assembly then unanimously passed a resolution which rejected holding the referendum on its territory.
 Serbian citizens from Kosovo were restricted to vote by mail or through the Serbian Liaison Office, although the Republic Election Commission (RIK) later announced that they would be able to vote in Kuršumlija, Raška, Vranje, and Novi Pazar.
-Serbian government officials stated that "it's not a surprise [to us]" and claimed that Kurti allegedly "harasses Serbs", while the pro-SNS Serb List organised a minor protest.
+Serbian government officials stated that "it is not a surprise [to us]" (nije iznanađenje) and claimed that Kurti allegedly harasses Serbs, while the pro-SNS Serb List organised a minor protest.

 The Serbian diaspora also had the right to vote, although this time, only in eleven countries including Kosovo.